brajeshwar/brajeshwar.github.io/_posts/2005/2005-02-12-debarred-from-mxdu-2005.md

 The refusal letter states,

 > You have not provided acceptable evidence of invitation from Australia.
-You seem to have few strong family commitments or other obvious incentive to return to your country of usual residence.
+You seem to have very little family commitments or other obvious incentive to return to your country of usual residence.

 If you let me re-phrase that in our own words that the Agent explained and everybody here in India accepts is that, People from Third-world countries like India go to these countries and stay there and do not return to their country.
 And the scary version for them is `A Bachelor with IT (Information Technology) proficiency` are the ones to be screened out as much as possible.